ErinCall/server-management/README.md

 ## TODO

-1. stop pointing hosts.cfg at raw IP
-1. stop pointing the fabfile at raw IP
+1. stop pointing at raw IP in hosts.cfg and the fabfile
-1. make upstart confs templates, and use the site var for port